TeamTobb/MEAN-Typescript-Angular2-Skeleton/README.md

 5. Compile the app with the following command:
     ```shell
     tsc
+    cd public
+    tsc
     ```

-7. Launch the Node process to serve the app using the following command:
+7. Launch the Node process to serve the app using the following command from the root folder:
     ```shell
     node server.js
     ```